lucydot/lucydot.github.io/content/group.md

 +++

-I am based at Northumbria University in the beautiful North East of England, and am a member of [Northumbria University Photovoltaics group](https://sites.google.com/view/nupv), [Energy Futures](https://www.northumbria.ac.uk/about-us/academic-departments/mathematics-physics-and-electrical-engineering/research/renewable-energy-technologies-and-materials/) and the [North East Centre for Energy Materials](https://research.ncl.ac.uk/necem/).
+We are based at Northumbria University in the beautiful North East of England, and participate in the [Northumbria University Photovoltaics group](https://sites.google.com/view/nupv), [Energy Futures](https://www.northumbria.ac.uk/about-us/academic-departments/mathematics-physics-and-electrical-engineering/research/renewable-energy-technologies-and-materials/) and the [North East Centre for Energy Materials](https://research.ncl.ac.uk/necem/).

 <big>
 <b>Supervision</b> </big>